kemalbsoylu/localRAGvault/README.md

 ## Features
 * **100% Local Execution:** Zero data leaves your machine.
 Powered by Ollama.
+* **Isolated Workspaces:** Group your documents into distinct workspaces.
+Each workspace permanently locks to a specific embedding model and vector dimension upon creation.
+* **Vector Dimension Safeguards:** Strict backend validation prevents "Vector Pollution" by rejecting model mismatches, ensuring your `pgvector` database never crashes from dimension collisions.
+* **Physical File Storage:** Maintains a mirrored physical copy of your ingested documents on disk, logically separated by workspace ID.
-* **Dynamic Model Steering:** Switch between embedding and generation models on the fly directly from the UI.
+* **Dynamic Model Steering:** Switch text generation models on the fly directly from the UI, while keeping your isolated vector search strictly locked to the workspace's embedding model.
-* **Vector Separation:** Safely stores multiple embedding spaces in the same Postgres table without vector pollution.
-* **Stateless Search UI:** A clean interface that mimics a private search engine, complete with expandable citations and UI-locked processing.
+* **Zero-Touch Startup:** Automatically probes the local environment and pulls missing default Ollama models during the API boot sequence.
-* **Robust Backend Architecture:** Built with FastAPI, Pydantic typing, centralized configuration, and rotating file logging.
+* **Robust Backend Architecture:** Built with FastAPI, strictly normalized Pydantic schemas, centralized configuration, and rotating file telemetry logs.
 * **Advanced Vector DB:** Fast, reliable, and scalable vector similarity search powered by PostgreSQL and `pgvector`.

 ## Tech Stack